 Overall, Stanford’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-As is often the case in a small town, Stanford doesn't have a public transportation system that people use for their commute.
+Stanford is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Stanford citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 18.91% of adults 25 and older in Stanford have a college degree.